WebAssembly/component-model/design/mvp/Concurrency.md

 Despite the above, the following scenarios do behave deterministically:
-* If a component `a` asynchronously calls the export of another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` returns or suspends.
+* If a component `a` asynchronously calls the export of another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` returns or blocks.
-* If a component `a` asynchronously cancels a subtask in another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` resolves or suspends.
+* If a component `a` asynchronously cancels a subtask in another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` resolves or blocks.
 * If a component `a` asynchronously cancels a subtask in another component `b` that was blocked before starting due to backpressure, cancellation completes deterministically and immediately.